 Many adults with ADHD reach adulthood without a diagnosis.
 Rather than hyperactivity, symptoms often show up as chronic overwhelm, anxiety, burnout, difficulty following through, and persistent self-criticism.

-- time blindness and poor time estimation
+- Time blindness and poor time estimation

-- disorganization despite strong cognitive ability
+- Disorganization despite strong cognitive ability

-- emotional reactivity or frustration
+- Emotional reactivity or frustration

-- burnout from sustained effort
+- Burnout from sustained effort

 ADHD is not a problem of motivation or willpower.
-It reflects differences in attention regulation, emotional control, and energy management — areas that often become more strained under adult demands.
+It reflects differences in attention regulation, emotional control, and energy management, areas that often become more strained under adult demands.

 Our ADHD-Informed Approach